percona/pmm/docs/setting-up/client/aws.md

 1. In the PMM web interface, go to <i class="uil uil-cog"></i> *Configuration* → {{icon.inventory}} *PMM Inventory* → <i class="uil uil-plus-circle"></i> *Add Instance*.

 2. Select *AWS RDS MySQL or Aurora MySQL -- Add a remote instance*.

+    !!! note alert alert-primary ""
-    *At the moment of writing this guide, the Add button doesn't mention PostgreSQL but the discovery function already supports it.*
+        At the moment of writing this guide, the Add button doesn't mention PostgreSQL but the discovery function already supports it.

     ![!image](../../_images/PMM_rds_postgre_02_discover.png)